Mathematical semantics of intuitionistic logic: Topology, translations and principles

 McKinsey and Tarski also proved that zero-order intuitionistic logic is complete with respect to the class of Tarski models with finite $X$.
 Finite topological spaces are included in the class of {\it Alexandroff spaces}, where the intersection of any (possibly infinite) family of open subsets of $X$ is open.
-The relation $x\in\Cl(y)$ on the points $x$, $y$ of an Alexandroff space is a preorder, i.e.\ it is reflexive and transitive.
+The relation $x\in\Cl\,\{y\}$ on the points $x$, $y$ of an Alexandroff space is a preorder, i.e.\ it is reflexive and transitive.
 Conversely, any preordered set $P$ can be endowed with its Alexandroff topology, where a subset of $P$ is defined to be closed if it is an order ideal.
 This gives a one-to-one correspondence between Alexandroff spaces and preordered sets, under which $T_0$ spaces \footnote{That is, spaces where at least one out of any two distinct points is contained in an open set not containing the other point.} correspond precisely to posets.

+In the zero-order case, Tarski models in Alexandroff spaces with fixed valuations are also known (in somewhat different terms) as Kripke models.
+In general, Tarski models in Alexandroff spaces with fixed valuations are the same as ``Kripke models with constant domain''.
+(See \ref{Kripke} concerning the case of ``non-constant domain'').
+First-order intuitionistic logic is not complete with respect to the class of Tarski models in Alexandroff spaces: clearly, the Constant Domain Principle holds in all such models.
+In fact, this is the only obstacle to completeness: by a result of S. G\"orneman, the extension of intuitionistic logic by the Constant Domain Principle is complete with respect to Tarski models in Alexandroff spaces (see \cite{Gab}*{\S3.3, Corollary 8}).

-It is immediate from this that in the case of zero-order formulas, Tarski models in Alexandrov spaces are essentially the same as the so-called Kripke models of intuitionistic logic (see \ref{Kripke} concerning the first-order case).
-Intuitionistic logic is well-known to be complete with respect to its Kripke models over posets.
-Note that the Alexandroff topology on a poset can only be $T_1$ \footnote{A topological space is called $T_1$ if for every pair of distinct points, each is contained in an open set not containing the other one; or equivalently if all singleton subsets are closed.} if it is discrete.
-Note also that every Alexandroff space $X$ admits a continuous open surjection onto the $T_0$ Alexandroff space obtained as the quotient of $X$ by the equivalence relation whose equivalence classes are the minimal nonempty open sets of $X$.
+Let us note that if the Alexandroff topology on a poset is $T_1$, \footnote{A topological space is called $T_1$ if for every pair of distinct points, each is contained in an open set not containing the other one; or equivalently if all singleton subsets are closed.} then it is discrete.
+Let us note also that every Alexandroff space $X$ admits a continuous open surjection onto the $T_0$ Alexandroff space obtained as the quotient of $X$ by the equivalence relation whose equivalence classes are the minimal nonempty open sets of $X$.

 If $K$ is a simplicial complex (or more generally a cell complex or a cone complex, see \cite{M4}), viewed as a topological space (with the metric topology, see \cite{M5}), let $X(K)$ be the face poset of $K$, viewed as a $T_0$ Alexandroff space.
 By sending a point of $K$ to the minimal simplex (or cell or cone) that contains it, we obtain a continuous open surjection $K\to X(K)$.
 Conversely, given a $T_0$ Alexandroff space $X$, viewed as a poset, we have its order complex, whose simplices can be arranged into cones of a cone complex $K(X)$ such that $X(K(X))=X$ (see \cite{M4}).
 Thus we have a continuous open surjection $K(X)\to X$.
 Thus a Tarski model in an Alexandroff space $X$ gives rise to a Tarski model in the polyhedron $K(X)$, and all completeness results can be transferred accordingly.